Sivas (Sebastia), Surb Nishan monastery, Surb Anapat, Armenian graveyard.

 At the start of the 20th century the Armenian Church in the vilayet of Sivas was divided into seven dioceses.
 Three of the dioceses - Gurun, Divrik, and Darende - were under the jurisdiction of the Catholicos of Cilicia.
 The remaining four dioceses - Sebastia (Sivas), Amasya, Evdokia (Tokat), and Shebin-Karahisar - were under the jurisdiction of the Armenian patriarch in Constantinople.
 There was an archbishop in the diocese of Sebastia, and bishops in the other six.

 In Sivas there were at least four Armenian Apostolic churches: the cathedral of Surp Astvadsatsin and the churches of Surp Hagop, Surp Prkich, and Surp Sarkis.
 Some sources also mention a Surp Minas church and a Surp Georg church.
 The cathedral was a large structure with a tall dome, seven altars, and dated from a rebuilding in 1803 [see photograph 1].
-The city also had Armenian Catholic and Armenian Protestant communities, each with their own church.
+The city also had Armenian Catholic church (dedicated to St. Blasius, a 4th C. saint martyred in Sebastia) and an Armenian Protestant church.
+The town's Greek Orthodox Christians also had their own churchs.

 During June and July 1915, most of the Armenians of Sivas vilayet were either killed or were deported in ways designed to bring about their deaths.
 In September 1919 the American Military Mission to Armenia arrived in Sivas, en-route to destinations further east.
 They discovered that of the possible 200,000 Armenians of Sivas vilayet before the war, only some 10,000 remained.
 Those survivors were mostly living in abject poverty, unable to reclaim their property, and fearful of new massacres (in 1919 Sivas was a centre of the Turkish Nationalist movement).
 Most were making preparations to leave.
 There were 1363 Armenian orphans in Sivas, in orphanages of the American-run Near East Relief.